P10: Mental Models - Reality is Closer Than We Think

 Princeton fans condemned Dartmouth’s “brutality.”
 Dartmouth students believed both sides were equally rough.
 Both groups were convinced their view was objective, but loyalty and bias filtered their perception.

-The takeaway: We don’t just experience the world differently.
+We don’t just experience the world differently.
 We unconsciously create our own version of reality.

 And in today’s fast-moving world, holding on to the wrong version of reality isn’t trivial.
 It’s dangerous.